insidae/website/content/29-08-2020/index.md

 **Update:** Apple has since released Big Sur.
 Read more about it [here](https://www.apple.com/uk/macos/big-sur/).

 Once MacOS was installed, I encountered no further problems.
-It was simply a matter of installing the software I wanted to run on the server and setting up the services we'd be using (Time Machine for backups, Plex for our media, and the Java Minecraft server).
-Migrating the terabytes of media was the most time-consuming task.
-Upgrading the I/O was already paying off.
+It was simply a matter of installing the software I wanted to run on the server and setting up the services we'd be using; Time Machine for backups, Plex for our media, and the Java Minecraft server.
+Migrating the terabytes of media was the most time-consuming task, even with the upgraded I/O.

-I run the server headless now (with no display attached) so I don't even need to leave my desk to check in on it.
+I'm running the server headless now (with no display attached) so I don't even need to leave my desk to check in on it.
 I just remote in to the server from whichever machine I'm currently sitting in front of and have full access.

 <img class="illustration" src="/Server-Screen.jpg" alt="Remote connection to the home server" />